JaWitold/dualmedia_recruitment_task/readme.md

-# Development Template for API & Web Services
+# DualMedia Recruitment Task

-This repository serves as a template for developing API and web services, utilizing Symfony framework for backend and Next.js for frontend.
+This repository serves as a recruitment task solution utilizing Symfony framework for API.
 The architecture is designed to facilitate Docker-based development, optimized for Windows with WSL, and is easily adaptable for Linux & Docker environments.

+  The repository contains extra container definitions and configurations because is developed over [github template](https://github.com/JaWitold/fullstack_development_template)
 ## Prerequisites

 - Docker installed on your system